Skip to main content

 Proof of Admissions:

 While applying for a loan many loan providers do not insist on acceptance to said program.
-This means you might be able to get an ‘Approval Letter’ for an educational loan.
+This means you might be able to get an ‘Approval Letter’ for an education loan.
 But by the time you reach the stage of ‘Loan Finalization’, you will definitely need to provide a valid admissions letter/ offer of acceptance.

 Co-Borrower/ Co-Signatory/ Co-Applicant: